A-LevelGeography

 Exam Questions

-Describe and explain the processes of coastal erosion.
+Describe and explain the processes of coastal erosion and deposition.
 [6 marks]

 6 marks